ahadulislampinoy/gamicon-client/README.md

 ## Features

-- A MERN Stack product reselling application.
+- A MERN Stack product reselling application
 - Dedicated dashboard for admins, sellers, and buyers
-- Payment integration with Stripe, etc
+- Payment integration with Stripe
 - Can buy available consoles
 - Can post to sell consoles
 - Can advertise for available consoles